Olmstead v. United States: Opinion of the court

 Chief Justice William Howard Taft delivered the Opinion of the Court.
 Taft examined "perhaps the most important" precedent, Weeks v.
 United States, which involved a conviction for using the mail to transport lottery tickets.
 Taft wrote that per this precedent, the Fourth Amendment forbade the introduction of evidence in court if it had been obtained in violation of the amendment.
 This interpretation complies with the historical purpose of the Fourth Amendment, as it was intended to prevent the use of governmental force to search and seize a citizen’s personal property and effects.

 However, Taft held that the United States did not consider telephone conversations to be protected as much as mailed and sealed letters: "The amendment does not forbid what was done here.
 There was no searching.
 There was no seizure.
 The evidence was secured by the use of the sense of hearing and that only.
 There was no entry of the houses or offices of the defendants."
 A search and seizure needed to occur physically on the defendants' premises; wiretapping did not because it took place on a publicly-available telephone network that people used voluntarily.
-Taft pointed out that one can talk with another at a great distance via telephone, and suggested that because the connecting wires were not a part of either the petitioners’ houses or offices, they could not be held subject to the protections of the Fourth Amendment.
+Taft pointed out that one can talk with another at a great distance via telephone, and suggested that because the connecting wires were not in the petitioners’ houses or offices, they could not be subjected to the protections of the Fourth Amendment.

 Taft suggested that Congress may extend such protections to telephone conversations by passing legislation that would prohibit their use in federal criminal trials.
 Until such legislation is passed, however, "the courts may not adopt such a policy by attributing an enlarged and unusual meaning to the Fourth Amendment," as there are no precedents that permit the Fourth Amendment to apply as a viable defense in cases where there had been no official search and seizure of the person, his papers, tangible material effects, or an actual physical invasion of property.
 Taft concluded that such wiretapping as occurred in this case did not amount to a search or seizure within the meaning of the Fourth Amendment.